gajabaar/gajabaar/index.markdown

 [TryHackMe](https://tryhackme.com), and [National Cyber League](https://nationalcyberleague.org).

 __Q.
 How much time will I commit?__
 We anticipate 10-20 hrs per week.
-Workload will be adjusted as per feedback from the participant group.
+Our experience is that without as much effort, progress is unnoticeable.

 __Q.
 Is it remote or on-site?__
 It's remote-first.
 We have set up the program and the infrastructure